 6) Health Benefits Based on Scientific Research

-After studying several research papers on the benefit of squats, it would it be absolutely correct to state that this exercise improves your IQ levels, reduces pain, slows down your aging process, cures sleeplessness, strengthens your heart, burns body fat, develops stronger bones/connective tissues, reverses pre-diabetes, increases your stamina/energy levels and reduces stress.
+After studying several research papers on the benefits of squats, it would it be absolutely correct to state that this exercise improves your IQ levels, reduces pain, slows down your aging process, cures sleeplessness, strengthens your heart, burns body fat, develops stronger bones/connective tissues, reverses pre-diabetes, increases your stamina/energy levels and reduces stress.

 See Awesome Results From Squats By Following My Strategy